Trooper charged in Mississippi crash that killed athlete

 Local news outlets report Oktibbeha (awk-TIHB’-ee-hah) County grand jurors indicted officer Kyle Lee on Jan.
 10. He was released on $5,000 bail Thursday.

 The indictment alleges Lee was driving up to 99 mph (nearly 160 kph), responding to a call without flashing lights or siren, at the time.
-Authorities say Lee’s SUV hit a car driven by athlete Kaelin Kersh, killing her.
+Authorities say Lee’s SUV hit a car carrying sprinter Kaelin Kersh, killing her.

-A judge ordered the state to pay $500,000 to two injured passengers and Kersh’s survivors.
+A judge ordered the state to pay $500,000 to two others injured and Kersh’s survivors.

 Most Read Nation & World Stories

-Note: This story has been corrected to show Kersh was a passenger in the wrecked car, not the driver.